aman-maharshi/javascript-algorithm-scripting/README.md

-# Free Code Camp - Intermediate Algorithms
+# Algorithm Scripting in JavaScript